 In Hot Tube Ignition and Hot Combustion Chamber Ignition, the exact point of the cycle at which ignition commences is quite uncertain.

-This problem does not occur in Compression Ignition system.
+This problem does not occur in the Compression Ignition system.

 I hope the information above will help you to understand the ignition systems of the engines.